← All Conditions

 Sebaceous Cyst & Rib Prominence

 A sebaceous cyst is a blocked skin gland that forms a firm, round sac under the skin, often with a visible central point.
-Rib prominences — where the rib or the junction between the rib and the cartilage becomes more noticeable than usual — are also entirely benign.
+Rib prominences — where the rib or the junction between the rib and the cartilage becomes more noticeable than usual — are also entirely benign and often follow weight loss, posture change, or are simply natural variation.
 Both are identifiable on clinical examination.
 Removal of a sebaceous cyst is a minor procedure if it becomes infected or bothersome.

 Less Common — Needs Assessment